arnchive/arnchive/README.md

 ### 🌻 about me

-I'm a **Product Manager** based in Tangerang, Indonesia, currently leading product strategy at **Lenna.ai** for an AI-powered conversational platform used by Indonesian enterprises.
+I'm a **Product Manager** based in Tangerang, Indonesia, currently leading product strategy for an AI-powered conversational platform used by Indonesian enterprises.
 My background started in **UX/UI design**, which still shapes how I approach every roadmap — grounded in how people actually use the thing, not just what the spec says.

 - 🔭 Currently working on enterprise AI chatbot onboarding & CMS workflows
 - 🎨 Background in UX research, product strategy, and data-driven prioritization